NEW: Communal Studies Collections Prizes

 The undergraduate prize of $250 was awarded to Matthew Champagne of Kansas State University for "Our Mother of Maricones and Marimachas: Examining the Surrounding Context of Gloria Anzaldua's Guadalupe/Coatlicue as the Mediatrix of the Queer Borderland Culture and Community."

-The graduate prize of $500 was awarded to Rahima Schwenkbeck of George Mason University for "Doing Business in Utopia: The Invisible, but Sometimes Acknowledged, Hand of the State."
+The graduate prize of $500 was awarded to Rahima Schwenkbeck of George Washington University for "Doing Business in Utopia: The Invisible, but Sometimes Acknowledged, Hand of the State."

 Research Travel Grant